mlcommons/ck/docs/mlperf/inference/README.md

 If you encounter problems, please report them at [GitHub](https://github.com/mlcommons/ck/issues).

-## Install repository with CM automation recipes
+### Install repository with CM automation recipes for MLPerf

 Install the MLCommons repository with [portable and reusable automation recipes for MLOps and DevOps (CM scripts)](https://github.com/mlcommons/ck/tree/master/cm-mlops/script).
 These scripts are being developed and shared by the community and MLCommons under Apache 2.0 license